mozillabrasil/sumo_live_helper/README.md

 * Find unanswered questions for Firefox Desktop, Firefox Enterprise, Firefox for Android, Firefox for iOS and Thunderbird
 * Navigate unanswered questions using the toolbar popup or a sidebar
-* Translated in 6 locales including Čeština, Español, English, French, Magyar and Português (do Brasil)
+* Translated in 7 locales including Čeština, Español, English, French, Magyar, Polish and Português (do Brasil)
 * Include a dark and light theme
 * Support browser notifications